IanWhitney/hiring_with_care/slides.md

 # Empathy

-- Give the candidates every opportunity to succeed.
+- Give the candidates every opportunity to succeed
-- Remove barriers to the hiring process.
+- Remove barriers to the hiring process
-- Provide a welcoming environment for all candidates.
+- Provide a welcoming environment for all candidates

 ---